Relocating to a new country is an exciting adventure, but it can lead to unexpected challenges and feelings of the expat blues.

 Here’s what you can do about that sinking feeling based on my personal experience and why boredom can be a good thing if you open yourself up to it.

-How Do You Get Bored Of Living France?
+Storytime: How Do You Get Bored Of Living in France?

-In retrospect it makes sense.
-I was so excited about moving to France.
-I set my expectations so high and imagined all the wonderful things that I would do and feel.
-I never prepared for the reality of life in France-after the honeymoon stage.
+I was experiencing a form of culture shock.
+I had set my expectations too high and imagined all the wonderful things I would do and feel.

 The emotional and behavioural roller-coaster someone experiences when Living and or working in another culture.

 According to Paul Allen in his book titled The Truth About Moving Abroad and Whether It’s Right for You: Should I Stay or Should I Go?, nearly 10 million Americans and 50% of Brits dream of living abroad.
 Ironically 25% of those Brits who take the plunge end up returning home, presumably because the reality of living abroad (culture shock) wasn’t what they expected.